Undergraduate Honors Research Fellowship

 - Applicants must fill out an online application form, include required attachment(s), and submit the application by the second Friday of the start of the semester, regardless of holidays, in which honors research is to begin.

 - Selection criteria: GPA, quality of resume highlighting research experience and student organization involvement, interest in graduate studies, and a statement by faculty mentor.
 Juniors and seniors preferred but not required.

 - Must have a faculty mentor selected before applying.

 - Applicants must reapply each semester to continue participating in the Engineering Undergraduate Honors Research Fellowship program.

 - Student must maintain a 3.0 overall GPA to remain in the program and to graduate as an Honors Scholar in Engineering.

-- Student must complete an Undergraduate Honors Research project, enroll in honors research course in their department (for example MAE4995H) once (the first semester of fellowship receipt), and complete an Honors thesis/report at completion of the research project, if required by department.
+- Student must enroll in an honors research course in their department (for example MAE4995H) once (the first semester of fellowship receipt), and complete an Honors thesis/report at completion of the research project, if required by department.